Younes-Piro/Disaster_twitter_classification/README.md

-this is a disaster classification using LSTM and BERT (DEEP LEARNING MODELS) as first step , then finetuning roberta using lora
+this is a disaster classification using LSTM and BERT (DEEP LEARNING MODELS) as first step , then comparing result with finetuning roberta using lora